 Parts Unknown: Unlike most other characters in the series, her country of origin is never specified in Capcom's officialDarkstalkers Graphic File, and is simply listed as "Northern Europe" in her bio, which could be anywhere from Finland, Denmark, the U.K., Norway, etc. The anglicised nature of her name (Bonnie Hood) implies a U.K. origin as being the most likely, as does the likely design inspiration being Roald Dahl's version of the Red Riding Hood story.
 All that, and the fact that her fairy-tale counterpart and in-universe "Wolf" is Jon Talbain, a native Brit himself.

-Pint-Sized Powerhouse: She's only 4'8'', and this is a game where some fighters are over seven feet tall.
+Pint-Sized Powerhouse: She's only 4'8", and this is a game where some fighters are over seven feet tall and she is capable of lifting them all during one of her specials.

 Roughly ten years after 1/3 of Morrigan's soul was sealed in an isolated space, it became self-aware.
 For the next 300 years its awareness and feelings grew, and eventually, so did its instinct to return home.
 When Jedah created the Majigen, it also drew in this soul.
 When Jedah noticed it, he struck a deal with it: the soul would gain a physical form and in return it must lure Morrigan and the other Darkstalkers to him.
 And thus Lilith was born, the childish, cheerful, flat chested version of Morrigan, who goes to find her "sister."After meeting Morrigan, she becomes a part of her sister.As she (for the most part) physically resembles Morrigan (being her "sister" and all), several of the tropes found in Morrigan's entry apply to Lilith as well.Tropes associated with Lilith: